kyleliang919/Interval-bound-propagation-pytorch/README.md

 ## Environments:
 Python 3.5
 Pytorch
-GTX 1080 Ti  ( The results shown on the paper was ran on 32 TPU with way larger batch size.
+GTX 1080 Ti  ( The results shown on the paper was run on 32 TPU with way larger batch size.
 So drop in performance should be expected.)

 ## MNIST Results(eps = 0.1)
 | Model | Robust Acc | Nominal Acc |